-The College of Graduate and Continuing Studies (CGCS) is committed to lifelong and experiential learning in a distance education delivery format.
-All master’s degrees offered by the college are delivered online and designed to meet the professional and career needs of adult learners.
-The College of Graduate and Continuing Studies is built on a rigorous academic environment emphasizing interactive classes, mentoring relationships with faculty, extensive hands-on learning and application to the workplace or real-world challenges, consistent with the vision of Norwich University founder, Alden Partridge, and his experiential approach to education.
+The College of Graduate and Continuing Studies is committed to lifelong and experiential learning in a distance education delivery format.
+All master’s degrees offered by the College are delivered online and designed to meet the professional and career needs of adult learners.
+The College of Graduate and Continuing Studies is built on a rigorous academic environment emphasizing interactive classes, mentoring relationships with faculty, extensive hands-on learning and application to the workplace or real-world challenges, consistent with Alden Partridge’s experiential approach to education.
 A wide variety of teaching tools is available to both faculty and students, with easy access to the resources available through the Norwich University online library.

 All candidates for the masters' degrees are required to attend an annual residency conference held on campus each year, in June.
 Students participate in the conference through a variety of capstone and academic events and conclude the week-long residency with academic recognition and commencement ceremonies.

 The College of Graduate and Continuing Studies awards the following master’s degrees:

 - Master of Arts in History

 - Master of Arts in International Relations

 - Master of Arts in Military History